 Lt.
 Mike Murphy was a Navy SEAL, killed in action in Afghanistan in 2005.
 Murphy sacrificed himself to get to a position where he could radio to get help for remaining men, following an ambush.
 His actions earned him the Medal of Honor, and an enduring legacy as a heroic figure.
 In short, he’s a legend amongst servicemembers.

 He was a Navy SEAL.
 Kelly, Army.
 Their paths never crossed, and likely never would have even if his life was not cut short.
 And yet, they still hold a bond.
 “I think that all veterans and current active duty military, no matter what branch, we all kind of have these unique ties,” Kelly explained.
 “We know that it could have been any of us [to lose our lives] at any given time.
 It could have been us, a family member, a friend, a comrade.”

 “A lot of people don’t know he was an avid reader and that education was one of his biggest passions,” Kelly explained.
 “To be able to stand up and say, ‘listen I’m doing this workout and this is how we’re going to raise this money, as a legacy to him, to see all the good that he could have done, that he no longer gets to do.'
 We are still here and we are still continuing on your legacy.”

-“The biggest thing with something physical, that seems impossible, is knowing that when it hurts, it will never hurt as much as not being able to do it.
-Not waking up the next day, not being there, leaving your family behind.
+“The biggest thing with something physical, that seems impossible, is knowing that when it hurts, it will never hurt as much as not being able to do it” Kelly said.
+“Not waking up the next day, not being there, leaving your family behind.
 It will never hurt as much as when there is no pain.”